Donji Lapac: History

 The area of Donji Lapac has been inhabited since the Iron Age, which many material remains prove.
 During medieval times the area of Lapac was part of old-Croatian Lapac župa, related to Lapčan family, and in 1449 it became a possession of Frankopan family.
 Old city Lapac was located on a nearby Obljaj hill (666 m) south from Donji Lapac.
 When in 1528 Ottomans conquered Lika, Lapac was absorbed.
 In 1790 The Croatian Corps of the Habsburg Imperial Army under the command of Feldzeugmeister Joseph Nikolaus Baron de Vins liberated Lapac as well as some other parts of Croatia in the regions of Kordun and Lika, including Cetingrad, Furjan, Boričevac and Srb, and they again became parts of the Kingdom of Croatia within the Habsburg Monarchy.

 Donji Lapac was founded in 1791, in the year the Austro-Ottoman war ended and Eastern Lika was annexed by Habsburg empire as a frontier post.
 In the late 19th century and early 20th century, Donji Lapac was a district capital in the Lika-Krbava County of the Kingdom of Croatia-Slavonia.
-In 1941 Yugoslav partisans liberated the district center.
+In 1941, Yugoslav partisans liberated the district center.

-During the Croatian War of Independence, Donji Lapac was incorporated along with other towns into the unrecognized breakaway Republic of Serbian Krajina.
+During the Croatian War of Independence, Donji Lapac was incorporated into the unrecognized breakaway Republic of Serbian Krajina.
 In August 1995, it was returned to Croatian control following victories by the Croatian army.